flavioesteves/LearningRust/README.md

 20. References and Borrowing (!IMPORTANT)
   * "&" before the type means Borrowing in RUST
   * "&mut" allow to be mutable.
+  * Important rule for references in the same scope:
+    - Many immutable references
+    - Single mutable reference
+21. Explore the Ownership and Borrowing in GDB
+22. Finishing Touches
+  * Unwrap method() : if the result of the function is an error then the program will terminate.

+# Section 4:Building a HTTP Server From Scratch
+23. Code for this section
+24. Introduction